IntroCSCI/colorvisionproject-Camden14/README.md

 #p6 {background-color: rgba(235, 179, 179);}
 If the color Red is to bright of a color for you to see, we can darken the color for you.
 Would you like to darken the color Red?
 Enter Yes or No to proceed.
-Yes
+No
-As you chose to darken your color, the new value of the darkened color Red is:
+You chose to keep your color the same value.
-127
+Your profile for the Theme Completer is:
+Name: Jeff
+Completed Color: Red
+Desired Color Value:
+255
 0
 0
 You have run through this program a total number of times of: 1